 The importance of marketing is underlined by the fact that marketing activities constitute one-half of the total cost of an average product and that a marketing orientation is linked with the purpose of any business or organization; that is, serving customer needs.
-The program of study in marketing is designed to prepare students for challenging careers in advertising and sales promotion, distribution, entrepreneurial ventures and sales, as well as for future advancement into general management.
+The program of study in marketing provides the knowledge students need to successfully create customer value in a dynamic environment.
+Creating customer value requires a balance between thinking logically and creatively, and the marketing specialization challenges students to do both.
+Students also have opportunities to develop interpersonal and communication capabilities, and valuable skills in demand by local, national and international employers.